Vifend, 200 mg 14 pcs

 Overdose

-The antidote for voriconazole is not known.
-In case of overdose symptomatic therapy is indicated.
+There is no known antidote for voriconazole.
+In case of overdose, symptomatic therapy is indicated.
 Possible gastric lavage.

-Voriconazole is eliminated by hemodialysis with a clearance of 121 ml/min.
-SBECD (sulfobutyl ether of beta-cyclodextrin) is also dialyzed with a clearance of 55 ml/min.
-In case of overdose, hemodialysis may help to eliminate voriconazole and SBECD from the body.
+Voriconazole is removed by hemodialysis with a clearance of 121 ml/min.
+SBECD (sulfobutyl ether beta-cyclodextrin) is also dialyzable with a clearance of 55 ml/min.
+In case of overdose, hemodialysis may help eliminate voriconazole and SBECD from the body.

 ---|---|